-\paragraph{Unified inference budget and metrics.} We report Pass@$k$ for $k\in\mathcal{K}$ and the normalized area under the Pass@$k$ curve, namely AUC as robustness metrics, along with Avg.
-Tokens, defined as the average end-to-end tokens per problem required to produce $k$ final trajectories.
+We report Pass@$k$ for $k\in\mathcal{K}$ and the normalized area under the Pass@$k$ curve, namely AUC as robustness metrics, along with Avg.
+Tokens, defined as the average end-to-end tokens per problem required to produce $k$ final trajectories (Appendix~\ref{app:exp_grid}).

 We define the normalized AUC on a log scale as